operand/agency/README.md

 What makes the `DemoAgent` able to intelligently discover and interact with others is largely embodied in the `DemoAgent._prompt_head()` method.
-In it you'll notice a few key points:
+In it you'll notice a few things:

 1. The prompt is written from the first person perspective as though it is the agent's own thoughts.
 This differs slightly from common practice, which usually